canyongbs/aidingapp/.cleanup-tasks/2026_07_08_service_request_type_visibility_restrictions.md

 ## Feature Flags

-- App\Features\ServiceRequestTypeVisibilityRestrictions
+- App\Features\ServiceRequestTypeVisibilityRestrictionsFeature

 ## Temporary Migrations

 ## Additional Cleanup

-Once `ServiceRequestTypeVisibilityRestrictions` is active in production and the migration `app-modules/service-management/database/migrations/2026_07_07_154238_add_visibility_restriction_to_service_request_types.php` has run across all environments, grep for `ServiceRequestTypeVisibilityRestrictions` and remove the flag class, its migration `activate()`/`deactivate()` calls (the migration itself stays), the controller/page guards (keep the active-path code, delete the unrestricted fallback branches), and the blade flag check.
+Once `ServiceRequestTypeVisibilityRestrictionsFeature` is active in production and the migration `app-modules/service-management/database/migrations/2026_07_07_154238_add_visibility_restriction_to_service_request_types.php` has run across all environments, grep for `ServiceRequestTypeVisibilityRestrictionsFeature` and remove the flag class, its migration `activate()`/`deactivate()` calls (the migration itself stays), the controller/page guards (keep the active-path code, delete the unrestricted fallback branches), and the blade flag check.